ThePieBaker90/On-The-Rim/Psycasts/Crosspath Psycasts/3rd Level/Empathetic Shielding.md

 - **Duration**:
 	- 3 Turns.
 - **Effects**
 	- You cast a temporary damage barrier on a creature within range.
 The creature gains 1d8 temporary health for each hostile creature within 15ft of them.
-This health goes away when the psycast ends.
+This health goes away when this psycast ends.
 - **Upcasting**:
 	- You may upcast this psycast.
 For every 20 psyfocus spent above the normal cost for this psycast, the creature gains an additional 1d8 temporary health for each nearby hostile creature.